annagabain/Mom-Calculator/README.md

 Potential features to include:

-- A score tracking system - balance green yellow red
 - The ability to manupulate numbers
-- Images to support the correct/incorrect answers
+- Images to support the correct/incorrect answers - balance green yellow red
 - User can create a username
 - Feedback - "You tend to overspend/save/manage just right this month"
 - Charting functionality to represent the data easily digestible manner - with google graphs